 In this work, we propose a protocol to uses noise to accelerate the preparation of Gibbs states in the current NISQ era of quantum computation.
 By deriving ideas from the Eigenstate Thermalization Hypothesis, we show that when noise is interleaved between unitary dynamics of a quantum circuit, it momentarily introduces non-integrability, enhances chaotic dynamics and accelerates the preparation of localized Gibbs states by up to a factor of $\sim 3.5 \text{x}$ compared to noiseless systems.
 Interestingly, we find that the naturally occurring phase-flip noise is sufficient in realizing this advantage.
-To demonstrate these results, we (i) classically simulate our noisy protocol on a 1D spin-$1/2$ chain governed by an extended XZ model and (ii) replicate it on a quantum circuit each gate triggers a phase-flip channel.
-In both cases, we see that noise not only accelerates the convergence to localized Gibbs states, but also induces thermalization in integrable Hamiltonians and quantum circuits, where the former otherwise fails due to an presence of extensive number of conserved quantities. \\
+To demonstrate these results, we (i) classically simulate our noisy protocol on a 1D spin-$1/2$ chain governed by an extended XZ model and (ii) replicate it on a quantum circuit where each gate triggers a phase-flip channel.
+In both cases, we see that noise not only accelerates the convergence to localized Gibbs states but also induces thermalization in integrable Hamiltonians and quantum circuits, where the former otherwise fails due to the presence of an extensive number of conserved quantities. \\

-We further analyze the mechanism behind this acceleration by studying the growth of mutual information between noisy qubits and an arbitrarily chosen test spins.
+We further analyze the mechanism behind this acceleration by studying the growth of mutual information between noisy qubits and arbitrarily chosen test spins.
 Comparing these dynamics with and without noise, we find that noise increases the effective velocity of information propagation, enabling subsystems to reach their steady states earlier than they would in coherent evolution alone.
-In addition, we observe that the convergence to Gibbs states scales logarithmically with the frequency of noise applications in both integrable and non-integrable regimes, with the effect being more pronounced in the former where plain evolution does not lead to thermalization.
-In the absence of trotterization, we see that the rate of thermalization scales linearly with the system size. \\
+In addition, we observe that the convergence to Gibbs states scales logarithmically with the frequency of noise applications in both integrable and non-integrable regimes, with the effect being more pronounced in the former, where plain evolution does not lead to thermalization. \\

 Finally, we analytically show that the noise operator can provide these advantages only if it is (i) sufficiently non-local and (ii) does not commute with the Hamiltonian.
-Taken together, this work delineates a regime where noise can be harnessed as a resource in the quantum computing pipeline and help derive quantum advantage before the advent of fully fault-tolerant quantum computers.
+Taken together, this work delineates a regime in which noise can be harnessed as a resource in the quantum computing pipeline and help derive quantum advantage before the advent of fully fault-tolerant quantum computers. \\